EutechCybernetic/lucy-pro-documentation/uis.md

     * - Description
       - A description of what the screen represents.
 Currently used only for weblets - this description will appear in the weblet browser.
     * - SetupScript
-      - Any [javascript](clientscript) to be run when the screen loads
+      - Any [Javascript Library](javascript.md) to be run when the screen loads
     * - Permissions
       - The [Permissions and Authorization](permissions.md#permissions) associated with this is screen.

 ## Types of UI Elements
 There are many UI elements that can be placed inside containers.
-Please see the [UI Element Reference](uifields.md#widgetreference) section for more information.
+Please see the [Widget Reference](uifields.md#widgetreference) section for more information.

 ## Designing the User Interface
 You start defining a user interface by picking one of the containers and adding it to the bundle.